What to do with Yellow Tomatoes and Pico de Gallo Recipe

 Today I am going to talk a bit about what to do with yellow tomatoes and share an easy and incredibly tasty recipe for yellow and red tomato pico de gallo or fresh salsa.
 It is low carb, vegan, gluten-free and only 18 calories per serving.

 Yellow tomatoes are a fleeting and coveted prize in the middle to the end of summer.
 You’ve surely seen them at the farmers’ market, or brought some home from your CSA.
 Or maybe you have some growing in your garden as we speak.
-But beyond simply slicing them and drizzling them with dressing, you may be wondering “What do I do with yellow tomatoes?”
+But beyond simply turning them into a salad like my tomato and anchovy salad, you may be wondering “What do I do with yellow tomatoes?”
 Are they the same as red tomatoes?
 The answer: Yes and no. Lets talk.

 If you’ve spent time cruising the stalls at the farmers’ market then you know that tomatoes come in all different colors, red, green, pink, black, yellow, orange and striped.
 They are all so different, yet they are all tomatoes.

-- Yellow, gold and orange tomatoes are less acidic and taste sweeter.
+Yellow, gold and orange tomatoes are less acidic and taste sweeter than red tomatoes.
 Some yellow varieties (also sometimes called white tomatoes) can also seem a little bland because they are so low in acidity.

-- Tender skin makes mechanized picking nearly impossible and in turn makes them more expensive.
+Yellow tomatoes have tender skin which makes mechanized picking nearly impossible and in turn makes them more expensive than conventional tomatoes.

 So what does this all mean when it comes to getting into the kitchen and making something yummy with those yellow and gold tomatoes?
 The short answer is that you can use them like you would any red slicer tomatoes.
 Laying a fat slab of yellow tomato on a sandwich would be an excellent place to start.

-This yellow and red pico de gallo that I made is so yummy, we devoured it with chips and spooned it over spice rubbed chicken thighs.
+This yellow and red pico de gallo that I made is so yummy, we devoured it with chips and spooned it over flank steak tacos.
+It is also great with Mexican Chicken Casserole, Chicken Enchiladas and on Burrito Bowls.

 The level of heat is totally up to you.
 I used one large jalapeno with seeds, and my daughters loved it.
 If you like spicy salsa, then use another hot chili too.
 Some jalapenos can be really spicy, so you’ll have to taste and adjust as you go.